grdi-amr/docs-and-SOPs/metadata_standards_sop.md

       Create one IRIDA sample for every sample or isolate that has sequence data associated with it.
     - For whole genome sequences, the irida sample name should be the "isolate_ID".
     - For metagenomic sequences, the irida sample name should be the "sample_collector_sample_ID".
-    - For sequences derived from "pooled samples", use whatever ID uniquel identifies the pooled sample.
+    - For sequences derived from "pooled samples", use whatever ID uniquely identifies the pooled sample.
     - There is no need to add metadata to the IRIDA samples (the metadata will be stored in the VMR which will link to IRIDA)
 7. Upload sequences